 13- The Lord will march out like a champion, like a warrior he will stir up his zeal; with a shout he will raise the battle cry and will triumph over his enemies.

-God states that this special person will be a warrior.
 Throughout history God has dealt sternly with those who are sent guidance and persist in disbelief.
 Prophet Muhammad had to engage in many battles with the idol worshipping enemies of God and ultimately prevailed against them.
 The Qur’an proclaims it loud and clear as follows:

 14- For a long time I have kept silent, I have been quiet and held myself back.
 But now, like a woman in childbirth, I cry out, I gasp and pant.